Small lump sums

 • A maximum of three non-occupational pensions can be commuted under the small pot rules.

-• No limit on the number of occupational pension pensions that can be commuted under the small pot rules.
+• There is no limit on the number of small pots that can be commuted from occupational pension schemes.

 You will probably be asking yourself 'what does relevant accretion mean?'
 This typical piece of HMRC-speak refers to unexpected additional benefits that have arisen because of a belated payment received by a scheme or where an individual’s rights are found to be greater than was first thought.